 Proposed changes to Goring High Street

-Goring Parish Council has begun an initial public consultation on some proposed changes to the High Street aimed at combating some of the problems arising from vehicle movements there.
-The consultation is open until 31st May 2017 after which, depending on the level of support for the changes, the parish council will need to obtain Oxfordshire County Council’s Highways department’s agreement to formally progress the project.
+Goring Parish Council’s public consultation on some proposed changes to the High Street aimed at combating some of the problems arising from vehicle movements there closed at the end of May 2017.
+The changes were supported by a majority of respondents and the proposals have been ratified by the council.
+Detailed plans and costs are now awaited from Oxfordshire County Council’s Highways department which will be responsible for carrying out the work following a further consultation.
 It is understood that OCC’s normal Highways budget is unlikely to be able to fund this project so it is hoped that funds can be obtained from the recently-introduced Community Infrastructure Levy (CIL) under which house-builders are required to pay a levy based on the floor-area of most new properties they build.